 In the aim to eliminate hospital acquired infections and ensure infection control in yards of Health care facilities, sufficient amendments has been made and adequate requirements were determined for hospital yard cleaning and waste management in according decrees (“On approval of high risk medical activities technical ordinance” Georgian Government Decree N359, 22 November, 2010, “On approval of issue permission and determined conditions of licensing medical activities and inpatient facilities” Georgian Government Decree N385, 17 December, 2010 Decree).

-With the purpose of developing an effective system for the prevention and control of infection diseases, technical ordinance on disinfection/sterilization was prepared.
-(Draft Decree of the Government of Georgia “on the approval of technical ordinance for disinfection and sterilization in medical, public health and public facilities” will be soon submitted to the Government of Georgia).
+With the purpose of developing an effective system for the prevention and control of infection diseases, technical ordinance on disinfection/sterilization was prepared. ( “on the approval of technical ordinance for disinfection and sterilization in medical, public health and public facilities” Georgian Government Decree N185, 24 April, 2015).
 Technical ordinance defines general principles and basic organizational and procedural issues that are essential for a successful operation of infection control system in any healthcare facility.
 The document was prepared by considering the modern methods and standards for disinfection and sterilization, recommended by international organizations.

-On the purpose of developing an effective system for the prevention and control of infection diseases, mechanisms and appropriate tools were prepared.
+On the purpose of developing an effective system for the prevention and control of infection diseases, mechanisms and appropriate tools were prepared (Guideline and Protocol on Infection control in medical facilities).
 Aforementioned, ensures the fulfillment of the aesthetic and cosmetic procedures with maximum protection by minimizing the risks of infection transmission (HIV, Hepatitis B and C etc.).

+For increasing cost-effectivenes of state health care programs, improving payment and reimbursement methodology and in order to develope pricing common standards was set up a working group.